alexch/codelikethis/public/lessons/learn_to_code_with_javascript/scope.md

 and so on recursively

-and -- strangely enough -- variables that are defined inside a nested function are *still alive* after that function returns (?!?!?!)
+(and -- strangely enough -- variables that are defined inside a nested function are *still alive* after that function returns (?!?!?!) -- more on this at the very end of this lesson)

 # Why Nested Scopes?
 1